YumikoooD/Trading-Bot/Readme.md

 **Overview**
 ------------

 This project is a Trading made in python.
 A lot of hint has been coded however all of them are not used.
+It was completed in 1 week !

 IMPORTANT: THIS BOT IS NOT TO BE USED WITH REAL MONEY, YOU SHOULD ONLY USE IT FOR SIMULATION.